 - Improve sales calls and lead generation (used by the sales department)

 Monitoring calls is more effective when done in conjunction with call monitoring features that let users participate, observe, record, and analyze calls and interactions.
 Some of the top features that support call monitoring software include:

 - Call monitoring dashboard — Included as part of a call center software; used to track certain metrics and study call logs

 - Detail records — detailed logs and reports of incoming and outgoing calls to study caller preferences.

 - Call whispering — informs agents about where a call is coming from (which advertising campaign or channel) before they answer it.

 - Call barging — enables managers and supervisors to join a call between a customer and agent to aid the agent in resolving the call.

-- Call recording — records inbound and outbound calls and stores them for future reference.
+- Hosted call recording — records inbound and outbound calls and stores them for future reference.